Vincit/objection.js/doc/includes/API.md

 Property|Type|Description
 --------|----|-----------
 shallow|boolean|If true, relations are ignored.
-Default is false. virtuals|boolean|If false, virtual attributes are omitted from the output.
+Default is false. virtuals|boolean&#124;string[]|If false, virtual attributes are omitted from the output.
 Default is true.
+You can also pass an array of property names and only those virtual properties get picked.
+You can even pass in property/function names that are not included in the static `virtualAttributes` array.